franchsli/whatsapp_clone_django/README.md

 to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).
 - Users shouldn't be able to create TWO OR MORE chats with the same user.
 - Write test for the exceptions and functions.
+- Rework search messages:
+  - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
 - Add groups chats.
 - Redesign the login and register views.
 - Reconsider the exceptions.py file.